austinkeller/proteomics-nlp-exploration/README.md

 Exploring classification of proteomics literature and repository metadata using NLP.

-Start at the [notebook](notebook.ipynb) to view the results of the project.
+Start at the [notebook](notebook.ipynb) to view the results of the project or use the "Open in Colab" button above to start in interactive view.

 ## Project Organization